CSCfi/csc-user-guide/docs/cloud/pouta/images.md

 /* openstack image list --public */

 ## What is the main differences between the images that CSC provides?
+Most of the images that are provided by CSC is mostly the same as upstream.

-Most of the images comes with the pre-configured username `cloud-user` there are some exceptions to this rule.
-We are making sure that the images are updated before releasing them and we also test that they work other than that the images are pretty vanilla, one exception are CUDA images that comes pre-installed with that latest CUDA drivers.
+* Most of the images comes with the pre-configured username `cloud-user` there are some exceptions to this rule.
+* We are making sure that the images are updated before releasing them so that we are sure that they work.
+* The `-Cuda` images that comes pre-installed with that latest CUDA drivers.
+* We enable automatic updates.
+* We disable password login
+* We sometimes add some nice to have package like vim,ntp.
+We try to keep them at a minimum.

 ## Images